ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 3. Streaming Remote Attestation

 Each section starts with a sequence diagram illustrating the interactions between Attester and Verifier.
-While the interaction models presented focus on the conveyance of Evidence, the intention of this document is in support of future work that applies the presented models to the conveyance of other Conceptual Messages, namely Attestation Results, Endorsements, Reference Values, or Appraisal Policies.
+While the presented interaction models focus on the conveyance of Evidence, the intention of this document is in support of future work that applies the presented models to the conveyance of other Conceptual Messages, namely Attestation Results, Endorsements, Reference Values, or Appraisal Policies.

-All interaction models have a strong focus on the use of a handle to incorporate a type of proof of freshness.
+All interaction models have a strong focus on the use of a handle to incorporate a type of proof of freshness and to prevent replay attacks.
-The ways these handles are processed is the most prominent difference between the three interaction models.
+The way these handles are processed is the most prominent difference between the three interaction models.

 ## Challenge/Response Remote Attestation